benjaminchen321/Gomoku/PRIVACY_POLICY.md

 # Privacy Policy for GomokuFast

-**Effective Date:** [Insert Today's Date, e.g., October 26, 2023]
+**Effective Date:** May 1, 2025

-Thank you for playing GomokuFast ("we", "us", "our").
+Thank you for playing Gomoku ("we", "us", "our").
 This privacy policy explains how we handle information when you use our mobile application (the "Service").

 **Information Collection and Use**

-**GomokuFast does NOT collect, store, or transmit any personally identifiable information or any other user data.**
+**Gomoku does NOT collect, store, or transmit any personally identifiable information or any other user data.**

 *   **No Personal Data:** We do not require you to provide any personal information (like name, email, location, etc.) to use the app.
 *   **No Usage Data:** We do not collect information about how you use the app (e.g., game statistics, session length, device identifiers, crash reports).